camillebaronnet/collection/README.md

 # Collection

-Collection provides a powerful data manipulation system based on the map principle.
+Collection provides a powerful data manipulation system based on the map/reduce/filter principles.
 Thanks to the php generators and the immutability, it allows to calculate the data as late as possible while preserving the memory.

 ## Installation